WebAssembly/design/FAQ.md

 those that motivated the development of the
 [x32 ABI](https://en.wikipedia.org/wiki/X32_ABI) for Linux.

-Even Knuth found it worthwhile to give us his opinion on this issue at point, [a flame about 64-bit pointers](https://www-cs-faculty.stanford.edu/~uno/news08.html).
+Even Knuth found it worthwhile to give us his opinion on this issue at some point, [a flame about 64-bit pointers](https://www-cs-faculty.stanford.edu/~uno/news08.html).

 ## Will I be able to access proprietary platform APIs (e.g. Android / iOS)?